France–Switzerland border: Border checks

 Since Switzerland's accession to the Schengen Area in 2008, there have been no permanent passport controls along the border, although there can be customs controls.

 There are two airports near the border which have both Swiss and French passport and customs controls; passengers are free to choose one.
-These are: EuroAirport Basel Mulhouse Freiburg which is located in France, but passengers can go to Switzerland without going through French border controls; and Geneva Airport which is located in Switzerland, but passengers can go to France without going through Swiss border controls.
+These are: EuroAirport Basel Mulhouse Freiburg which is located in France, but passengers can go to Switzerland without going through French border controls; and Geneva Airport which is located in Switzerland, but passengers arriving on flights from France can go to France without going through Swiss border controls.
 The Geneva Airport runway was extended in 1960 after France and Switzerland swapped territories to make this possible.